laramiedunlap/package_analyzer/README.md

 # package_analyzer
-A streamlit app and libs to format loan packages from different lenders
+A streamlit app and libs to format loan packages from different lenders and combine into a consistent loantape
+___
 ### to-dos
 -- backend

+test current user experience --> see how you can break it

 finalize loantape class --> create ColResolvers where needed